 First and foremost, if you normally stay at deluxe resorts when you go to WDW and you normally go to WDW at least every other year (or other vacation location where DVC points can be used), yes!
 You save money.

 For my ‘ohana, DVC is a luxury item.
 We could live without it and definitely save a lot of money by NOT being a member.
 We never went to Disney with more than 4 people, only went to WDW every other year and stayed at moderate resorts 99% of the time.
-(We were able to stay at a deluxe resort once in my life, because of the free dining we qualified for that one year.)
 If you need more than one room to fit the number of people in your vacation party, Disney cannot guarantee the rooms would be together or even in close proximity.

 Another little downside: Once you are DVC and you stay on points, you are not offered the dining plan for free.
 But, if you are a DVC member, you can pay cash for a room and qualifying number park tickets as if you are not a DVC member, the free dining is offered during qualifying times, but you may be wasting money at that point depending on where you stay.
+Based on the numbers, it’s not worth paying cash for a room just to receive the free dining.
+You have the DVC membership, use it.
 If you think becoming a member is not best for you right now, but want to stay in a deluxe resort, take a look at renting DVC points by clicking here.

 I hope this helps!
 Hakuna Matata!!